microsoft/powerapps-tools/Apps/release-planner/overview.md

 ### Set overview name when app name changed

-Updates Application Overview name if another Application is selected for the overview.
-Triggers when Application record is created, updated, or deleted.
+Updates Application Overview name if another application is selected for the overview.
+Triggers when the application record is created, updated or deleted.

 ![Set overview name](media/setoverviewname.png)